 Tony Schoonen: Well, I think Ramsey hit on one word there that I think is pretty important and that’s vision, those guys back then had vision.
 And I’d like to say today we still do have that vision, we don’t think in terms of what’s going to happen tomorrow, we don’t think in terms of what’s going to happen a year from now or even 5 years from now.
 We got to look at what’s going to happen in the next 25 to 50 years and that’s how you plan, that’s how you make effective planning.
 Roosevelt had a quote, we are borrowing our natural resources today from the next generation, it’s our responsibility to leave those the same or better than when we got them and so that’s a mindset that the club has and we look down the road and I can tell you what, the challenges down the road are basically revolving around 2 things, people and land.
 You’re going to have less land and more people.
 So how can we make sure that we protect our heritage, our outdoor heritage, including hunting and angling so that my kids, Luke’s kids, our grandkids, their grandkids are able to enjoy the same things that we have grown up enjoying.
 And I think the vision there is important because again, you got to look down the road, you got to see what’s coming and you got to think about how you’re going to address it and how you’re going to be able to effectively address it given the fact that the political climate or the landscapes changing and that’s the way you have to think about these things, if you look at things like you were talking about sub development and you were talking about oil exploration and things like that we’re a multiple use group, all these things to be done the right way.
 And I think the issue is that – and this goes back a long time, back in Roosevelt’s day, the conservation movement and the preservation movement were 2 different things, right?
 John Mayer took the road of preservation, that basically is a no use concept, where conservation, where Roosevelt’s heart was at was a multiple use concept, you’re going to have to share the landscape with people, you’re going to have to share the landscape and make sure wildlife have a place there and you got to look out for water quality and all these different things that make a America great.
 Another quote from Roosevelt, our natural resources are our single most important national treasures that we have.
 So I think the vision piece of this is when you’re thinking about conservation not only in North America, but globally, vision is a pretty important piece to have.
 You can’t be thinking short term because that’s you’re going to get hung up pretty quick.

 Ramsey Russell: That’s a really good topic, Tony, you bring up about a preservation versus conservation because Gifford Pinchot is the one that came up that quipped the quote and I’m going to butcher it, but wise use is – conservation is wise use the greatest good for the longest time.
 But he understood as the first head up of US Forest Service that timber doesn’t just sit there, we’ve got to use it to keep these forest ecosystems healthy and the same principle got applied to wildlife, so that’s a very good topic.
 I want to talk just a little bit more about how Boone and Crockett, they set aside this land.
-They brought a whole ethic to it, but they really are, even though the focus kind of, sort of is big game, they are interwoven into the fabric of North American conservation in ways that I didn’t realize until this morning, Ducks Unlimited, Pitman Robertson Act, The Endangered Species Act.
+They brought a whole ethic to it, but they really are, even though the focus kind of, sort of is big game, they are interwoven into the fabric of North American conservation in ways that I didn’t realize until this morning, Ducks Unlimited, Pittman Robertson Act, The Endangered Species Act.
 I mean, they scaled beyond the borders of set aside land into a whole ethos and a conservation ethos in America more than big game, they scaled back in those days.
 Why was that important to them and how exactly were they involved in the formation of that kind of stuff?

 Tony Schoonen: Well, I think when you conserve habitat for big game, you’re going to be conserving habitat for all species that inhabit that same area.
 I mean, you’re going to be looking at songbirds and waterfowl and non-game species as well.
 And so when these issues came up, when species started disappearing and going extinct that’s when they formulated the thought, well, maybe we need to have a national act that was passed in Nixon’s administration, the Endangered Species Act and most of these things were well thought out and well planned out and brought it about for a good reason, to address an issue that the club and our members thought was important to maintain stability for the future and also to be able to protect our outdoor heritage and our ability to enjoy the great outdoors.
 So, yeah, it does go beyond just big game by far.
 We were instrumental in forming Audubon, The Audubon Society and several other groups that are not just about habitat, but they’re also about other species of game as well, yeah, we go well beyond big game.